naemon/naemon.github.io/documentation/usersguide/monitoring-networkservices.md

 <pre>
 define service{
 	use                     generic-service		; Inherit default values from a template host_name               remotehost
 	service_description     IMAP4 Response Check
 	check_command           check_imap!-t 5 -e "mygreatmailserver.com"
 	}
 </pre>

-### Restarting Naemon
+### Reloading Naemon

 Once you've added the new host and service definitions to your object configuration file(s), you're ready to start monitoring them.
-To do this, you'll need to <a href="verifyconfig.html">verify your configuration</a> and <a href="startstop.html">restart Naemon</a>.
+To do this, you'll need to <a href="verifyconfig.html">verify your configuration</a> and <a href="startstop.html">reload Naemon</a>.

 If the verification process produces any errors messages, fix your configuration file before continuing.
 Make sure that you don't (re)start Naemon until the verification process completes without any errors!